Antony-Thornton/MS2---Memory-Game/README.md

 https://www.youtube.com/watch?v=APG7e7CE5O8

 ## Acknowledgements
 This project was inspired by Code Institute as part of my Second Milestone Project (MS2).

 Thank you to Sean Young from Code institute for helping me with a couple of Javascript queries.
 See Javascript file for details.

 Gradience - https://www.w3schools.com/css/css3_gradients.asp - Helped me learn about css colour gradience.

 Hide_unhide elements - https://www.w3schools.com/howto/howto_js_toggle_hide_show.asp - Referenced in code to show/hid objects.

 Thank you to:
 https://www.gitpod.io/blog/gitpodify/
-for references to using gitpod.
+for references to using GitPod.
 Specifically opening a preview.

 Thank you especially to my mentor Marcel for the time and effort provided.
 Including during his weekend.

 Where possible acknowledgements will be noted in the code.

 # 7. Lessons learnt